Best Sales Reporting Software for Startups 2026: 10 Tools Compared

 3. ConnectSafely — Best LinkedIn Sales Reporting

-Pricing: $39/month (Pro plan with full analytics)
+Pricing: from USD $10/month (Pro plan with full analytics)

 For startups generating leads through LinkedIn, ConnectSafely provides analytics traditional CRMs miss: engagement attribution, inbound lead tracking, and authority metrics.